Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/workflow.rst

 The top left ball has not had any vertex painting, and the finger is mapped to the middle band, and the texture is mapped to a pink color.
-As you can see, the base material has VCol Paint and Face Textures enabled;
+As you can see, the base material has Vertex Color Paint and Face Textures enabled;
 the base color blue is not used, but the texture is.
 With no vertex painting, there is nothing to modulate the UV Texture colors, so the finger shows as white.
 Transparent areas of the UV Image show as black.